dstoekl/sofer_mahir/data/README.md

-Transcriptions of the main manuscripts of Tannaitic Rabbinic Compositions in Alto XML 4.2 format
+Transcriptions of the main manuscripts of Tannaitic Rabbinic Compositions in Alto XML 4.2 format created with eScriptorium v0.12.5b cum Kraken 3.0.13

 Created in the Sofer Mahir project 2018-2022.